pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 # Get List of Distinct Fields

 The below command is a little more involved.
 To get the list of distinct fields in the collection, we want to loop through each of the documents.
-Javascript is the native language of the Mongo shell, so if we want to create variables and loops, we must either enter Javascript commands, or use the <code>load()</code> function upon a <code>.js</code> file (or an API like PyMongo).
-As mentioned above, the shell is not optimized for large-scale processing, so PyMongo would actually be faster at executing the below operation (which is why it will be the focus of the second and third article).
+Javascript is the native language of the Mongo shell, so if we want to create variables and loops, we must either enter Javascript commands, or use the <code>load()</code> function upon a <code>.js</code> file (or use an API like PyMongo instead of the Mongo shell).
+As mentioned above, the shell is not optimized for large-scale processing, so PyMongo would actually be faster at executing the below.

 ```js